Native title

 What are the options for dealing with native title in NSW?

-Where native title exists, the NSW Government and MEG are legally bound to follow the processes set out in the Native Title Act 1993 (NT Act).
-For the purposes of processing applications, MEG considers native title to exist until proven otherwise.
+Where native title exists, the NSW Government and NSW Resources are legally bound to follow the processes set out in the Native Title Act 1993 (NT Act).
+For the purposes of processing applications, NSW Resources considers native title to exist until proven otherwise.

 For mining and assessment leases, this usually requires compliance with the Right to Negotiate (RTN) process, unless the applicant can satisfy the Minister that native title has been extinguished.